morsehomology/blog-just-the-docs/_notes/2022-09-12-transformers.md

 # 2. Workflow for AAYN model

-1. Inputs come in as a sequence of tokens
+1. Inputs come in as a sequence of tokensfdas
-2.
+2. fda

 # 3. Transformer architectures